• Skip to primary navigation

 It also has a high smoke point, which makes it a good choice for stir-frying or sautéing.

-For these reasons, grapeseed oil is often substituted for other oils such as olive or avocado.
+For these reasons, grapeseed oil is often substituted for other oils such as olive or avocado - see grapeseed oil substitute choices and uses for alternatives.

 4 - Sesame Oil